vidhikal16/vidhika-portfolio/finalprojectpart2.md

 b.
 I will include broader age group professionals.
 c.
 I will add more action items for a professional and a manager.

+5. I will the page more consistent with theme and color - either dark or light.